syncfusion-content/wpf-docs/wpf/DoubleTextBox/Restriction-or-Validation.md

 ### Reset Value

-If the value entered by the user is not equal to `ValidationValue`, the `DoubleTextBox` value will be reset with the `ValidationValue` by setting the `InvalidValueBehavior` property as `ResetValue`.
+If the value entered by the user is not equal to `ValidationValue`, the `DoubleTextBox` value will be reset with default value by setting the `InvalidValueBehavior` property as `ResetValue`.

 {% tabs %}
 {% highlight XAML %}